ttscoff/bunch/using-bunch/getting-started.md

 The first time you run Bunch, a Bunch Folder will be created in your Documents folder.
 You can change this location, but you probably won't need to.
 See [The Bunch Folder]({{ site.baseurl }}/docs/bunch-files/bunch-folder) for more information.

 The Bunch folder contains Bunch files, also called "Bunches."
 A Bunch file is just a plain text file with the extension `.bunch`.
-You can edit them in TextEdit (in plain text mode, not Rich Text), or in any text editor.
+You can edit them in TextEdit (in plain text mode, ___not Rich Text___), or in any plain text editor such as VS Code, Sublime Text, or any Markdown editor.

+> Bunch files absolutely require the extension `.bunch`.
+If you have macOS set to hide extensions, it may be assigning another extension in addition to `.bunch` (e.g. `.bunch.txt`).
+If your Bunches aren't showing up in the menu, open Finder Preferences and check "Show all filename extensions" to double check.
+>
+> {% img aligncenter /images/showextensions.jpg 412 158 %}
+{:.warning}

 Each Bunch is a separate file, and the name of the Bunch will be taken from the filename (without the `.bunch` extension).
 Once you've added your own configuration(s), delete the `Example.bunch` file (or rename it with an extension other than `.bunch`).